schowdhary/weatherReport/README.md

 ->Connect : The page is yet to be implemented.

 ->Signup : Used Firebase for user authentication.
 There are a few glitches in this section.
+Existing user on firebase :
+Email : shikha_5368@yahoo.co.in
+Password : shikhashikha

+Or create a new user using Register Tab.

 Tested on Chrome.